Risks and uncertainties

 Manufacturing risks

 Suominen’s operations could be disrupted due to abrupt and unforeseen events beyond the company’s control, such as power outages or fire and water damage.
 Suominen may not be able to control such events through predictive actions, which could lead to interruptions in business.
-Risks of this type are insured in order to guarantee the continuity of operations.
-As Suominen has valid damage and business interruption insurance, it is expected that the damage would be compensated, and the financial losses caused by the interruption of business would be covered.
+Risks of this type are insured against in order to guarantee the continuity of operations.
+As Suominen has valid property damage and business interruption insurances, it is expected that the damage would be compensated, and the direct financial losses caused by the interruption of business would be covered.

 Suominen uses certain technologies in its production.
 In the management’s view, the chosen technologies are competitive and there is no need to make major investments in new technologies.
-However, it cannot be excluded that the company’s technology choices could prove wrong, and the development of new or substitute technologies would then require investments.
+However, it cannot be excluded that the company’s technology choices could prove to be wrong, and the development of new or substitute technologies would then require investments.

 Competition

 Suominen has numerous regional, national and global competitors in its different product groups.
-Products based on new technologies and imports from countries of lower production costs may reduce Suominen’s competitive edge.
+Products based on new technologies and imports from countries with lower production costs may reduce Suominen’s competitive edge.
 If Suominen is not able to compete with an attractive product offering, it may lose some of its market share.
 Competition may lead to increased pricing pressure on the company’s products.

 Price and availability of raw materials

 Suominen purchases significant amounts of pulp- and oil-based raw materials.
 Raw materials are the largest cost item for operations.
 Changes in the global market prices of raw materials can have an impact on the company’s profitability.
-Suominen’s stocks equal two to four weeks’ consumption and it generally takes two to five months for raw material price changes to be reflected in Suominen’s customer pricing either through automatic pricing mechanisms or negotiated price changes.
+Suominen’s stocks equal two to four weeks’ consumption, and it generally takes two to five months for raw material price changes to be reflected in Suominen’s customer pricing, either through automatic pricing mechanisms or negotiated price changes.

 Extended interruptions in the supply of Suominen’s main raw materials could disrupt production and have a negative impact on the Group’s overall business operations.
 As Suominen sources most of its raw materials from a number of major international suppliers, significant interruptions in the production of the majority of Suominen’s products are unlikely.